Visa and Saudi Tourism Authority launch Tourism Data Lab

 PHOTO

-- News ReleaseFirst of its kind in the region, Visa supports Saudi government’s efforts to promote major tourism destinations and events in Saudi Arabia
+Saudi Arabia - Visa, a world leader in digital payments, and Saudi Tourism Authority (STA) have announced the launch of their Tourism Data & Campaigns Management Lab.

-Riyadh, KSA – Visa (NYSE: V), a world leader in digital payments, and Saudi Tourism Authority (STA) announced the launch of their Tourism Data & Campaigns Management Hub.
-A first of its kind in the region, the hub supports the Saudi government’s efforts to promote Saudi Arabia’s tourism sector and enhance the visitor journey.
+A first of its kind in the region, the Lab supports the Saudi government’s efforts to promote Saudi Arabia’s tourism sector and enhance the visitor journey.

 The Visa-STA Tourism Data Lab offers data-driven insights on travel and tourism trends, enabling STA to make informed decisions on campaigns and initiatives to drive tourism into Saudi Arabia, and enhance collaboration with travel industry stakeholders.

-Abdulkarim Aldarwish, President of MEA Markets at Saudi Tourism Authority, said: “Saudi Arabia, with its rich natural, historical, religious, and cultural attractions, is fast emerging as a major global destination for business and leisure.
-Our partnership with Visa underscores the Saudi Tourism Authority's commitment to placing the tourist at the heart of what we do and using evidence-based insights to better understand the visitor wishlist.
-By exchanging and analyzing data, and offering products and tailored promotional packages, we aim to significantly improve the tourist experience and attract more visitors from key regional markets."
+Abdulkarim Aldarwish, President of MEA Markets at STA, said: “Saudi Arabia, with its rich natural, historical, religious, and cultural attractions, is fast emerging as a major global destination for business and leisure.
+Our partnership with Visa underscores STA’s commitment to placing the tourist at the heart of what we do and using evidence-based insights to better understand the visitor wishlist.
+By exchanging and analysing data, and offering products and tailored promotional packages, we aim to significantly improve the tourist experience and attract more visitors from key regional markets."